Play this article via Text To Speech

 FOB – Free on Board

 A trade arrangement where the supplier is responsible for getting your goods from the factory to the port.
-This cost is added to the manufacturing cost.
+FOB cost will be added to the manufacturing cost.

 FPY – First Pass Yield